nb114/cop5522-team-3-group-project/README.md

 <br>

 **makefile:** <br>
-Compilation file used to compile the code in an easy way.
+Compilation file used to compile the code conveniently and consistantly.
 <br><br>

 **microtime.h:** <br>